dvolk/dreads/README.md

 # Features

 * Automatically add books from a directory.
-* Night theme with #000 background for OLED screens / low-light reading.
+* Show in-progress and finished books.
-* Remembers which chapter you were on.
+* Remembers which chapter and paragraph you were on.
+* Change entire app zoom per-session.
+* Change the background color continuosly from black #000 to white #fff per-session.

 ## Installation